Wodan58/Go/src/endgame.md

 A glossary is presented, followed by graphs of the moves that were presented without.

-Missing is a prediction of the winner at the start of the problem, based on calculation instead of play-out.

 \newpage

-## 1.1 Problem
+## 1.1 Not a problem

+This is an endgame problem, with a twist.
+Normally a problem is formulated as:
-This is an endgame problem.
-Should both players simply play moves in order of decreasing value or is there more going on?
+Black to play and win.
+But in this case it does not look like black can win, if both players play their moves in order of decreasing value.

 \cleargoban
 \gobansize{13}